 Plugins allow you to add all kinds of new features to your WordPress site.
-A lot of features don’t come standard in the default installation of WordPress.
+Several features don’t come standard in the default installation of WordPress.

-There are thousands of plugins for WordPress making them easy to find and install.
-Giving you the ability to customize your WordPress site the way you want.
+But, there are thousands of plugins for WordPress making the features you’re looking for easy to find and install.
+And giving you the ability to customize your WordPress site the way you want.

 There is a plugin for just about anything you want to accomplish.
-With a few clicks, you can add a plugin.
-This gives your website feature-rich functionality.
-You will not have to write one line of code.
+With a few clicks, you can add a plugin, that gives your website feature-rich functionality, without you having to write one line of code.